MI6: Fifty Years of Special Operations

+Inaccuracies and criticism

-It has been criticized for its accuracy and use of material.
-Dorril claimed Nelson Mandela was recruited by MI6, promoting Mandela to "angrily" react in denying it, the South African government also denying it and leading British officials to criticize the book.
+It has been criticized for its inaccuracies and use of dubious sources.
+Notably in the book, Dorril claimed Nelson Mandela was recruited by MI6, prompting Mandela to "angrily" reply with a denial, the South African government also denied it and British officials criticized the book's accuracy.
 Dorril responded to the criticism, writing: "there is nothing implausible in the idea that someone such as Nelson Mandela might have been recruited."
-Christopher Andrew reviewed the book for The Times, explaining: "It does not seem to occur to Mr Dorril that his failure to evaluate the reliability of this story does more serious damage to the credibility or his book than to Mandela's reputation."
-As for the content Andrews wrote: "The first 31 chapters of his 900-page book rarely go beyond the mid-1960s: the story of the next 35 years by contrast is compressed into only five chapters.
+Christopher Andrew reviewed the book for The Times, explaining: "It does not seem to occur to Mr Dorril that his failure to evaluate the reliability of this story does more serious damage to the credibility of his book than to Mandela's reputation."
+As for the content, Andrews wrote: "The first 31 chapters of his 900-page book rarely go beyond the mid-1960s: the story of the next 35 years by contrast is compressed into only five chapters.
 Mr Dorril's interpretation is equally lop-sided."